 Williams Professor Julie Blackwood’s research on bats has been featured in an article in the Berkshire Eagle: It was previously featured in an article by NBC News on “Why killing vampire bats won’t stop spread of rabies” and also on the Williams College site.
 Photo by Daniel Streicker, used by permission, all rights reserved.

 Williams professor Steven J. Miller and his class built the Legos Star Destroyer in 10 minutes and 21 seconds.
 Click here for video.
-Coverage in Williams Record.
+Coverage in Williams Record and Williams Magazine.
 Course homepage Video from camera 1 Video from camera 2 Williams Time-lapse video

 The Math/Stat department will host a Winter Study Colloquium Fest on January 27, 2014.
 Ten math seniors will give talks during the day.There will be three parallel sessions in the morning and two parallel sessions in the afternoon.
 Majors attending the talks can get colloquium credits.
 In addition, pizzas will be provided in the library